ginstrom/paladin-novel/chapters/19_tide-turns.md

 Silviana Starweaver sat with her hands folded, her ancient eyes reflecting depths of knowledge that spanned centuries.
 "The elven paths through the high country could move small groups undetected.
 My people know ways through the mountains that haven't been used by human feet in generations."
 Her voice carried the musical cadence of her race, but underneath lay steel.

 "We can position archers on the heights with Grimjaw's engines," said Gond.
-"Rain death from above while our main force strikes from the front and rear, bottling them in the pass."
+"Rain death from above and block the pass entrance, while our main force strikes from the front, bottling them in the pass."

 Maera spread intelligence reports across an empty section of the table, her network's careful observations laid out in neat rows.
 "My people in Millhaven say the enemy vanguard hits town tomorrow night.
 They're demanding food, grabbing guides, and threatening to torch the place if folks don't cooperate."
-Her expression went grim.
-"And they're asking about our valley.
-Asking about *you*, Gond."
+Her expression was grim.

-A chill settled over the council.
-Gond felt that familiar hum of power in his chest, but it wasn't just a shield this time.
-It was cold, sharp, like a blade being drawn.

-"How long?" he asked, his voice quiet.
+"How long?"
+Gond asked, his voice quiet.

 "If they maintain their current pace, they'll reach the valley in a week," Pell replied.
 "But that assumes they don't encounter any… obstacles along the way."